DarshanaUOP/circularProgressBar/README.md

 # circularProgressBar

+### DESCRIPTION
-This file is to use your Java swing User interface, it used Java 2D graphics
+This file is to use your Java swing User interface as a progress bar it used Java 2D graphics